macrozone/toggle-box-bridge/README.md

 ### Chimp
 Chimp is configured in two config files.
-First there ist a chimp.js file in the .config folder.
+First, there ist a chimp.js file in the .config folder.
 This is the configuration of chimp itself.
-For example we set the timeout in this project.
+For example, we set the timeout in this project.

-The other more imporatnt file is the chimp.js in the .scripts folder.
-This script starts a meteor instance and runs chimp and after chimp is done kills both proccesses.
+The other more important file is the chimp.js in the .scripts folder.
+This script starts a meteor instance and runs chimp and after chimp is done kills both processes.
 This is needed to run chimp in gitlab-ci.
 With only gitlab config you can not run two processes at the same time.

-We use firefox as headless browser.
+We use firefox as a headless browser.

 More information:
 [https://chimp.readme.io/](https://chimp.readme.io/)